aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 !!! warning "Feature status"
      This feature is under active development and may undergo significant changes.
 We recommend using it in non-critical workloads and [providing feedback](https://github.com/aws-powertools/powertools-lambda-typescript/issues/new/choose){target="_blank"} to help us improve it.

-Event handler for Amazon API Gateway REST <!-- and HTTP APIs, Application Loader Balancer (ALB), Lambda Function URLs, and VPC Lattice -->.
+Event handler for Amazon API Gateway REST and HTTP APIs, Application Loader Balancer (ALB), and Lambda Function URLs<!--, and VPC Lattice -->.

 ## Key Features

-* Lightweight routing to reduce boilerplate for API Gateway REST (HTTP API, ALB and Lambda Function URLs coming soon)
+* Lightweight routing to reduce boilerplate for API Gateway REST/HTTP API, ALB and Lambda Function URLs.
 * Built-in middleware engine for request/response transformation (validation coming soon).
 * Works with micro function (one or a few routes) and monolithic functions (see [Considerations](#considerations)).